Skip to content

 • Be in an active six-year enlistment (to qualify for the full 96 credits of tuition assistance)

-Members have five years from their discharge date to use remaining units once they apply.
+You have five years from your discharge date to use remaining units once they apply.

 Members may visit the online portal to apply.